eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 `GET /devops/config?path=ditto.info`

 It is recommended to not omit the query parameter `path`.
-Otherwise the full configurations of all services are aggregated in the response, which can become megabytes big.
+Otherwise, the full configurations of all services are aggregated in the response, which can become megabytes big.

 The path `ditto.info` points to information on service name, service instance index, JVM arguments and environment